rafamel/utils/README.md

 * Produces a **readable, lossless, encoding.**
 * Includes a decoder to **recover the original string.**
-* Allows character set to be modified via options.
+* Allows the character set to be modified via options.

 ## Usage